PlasmaPower/nanotheme_server/README.md

 ![alt text](https://i.imgur.com/6jvByL2.png "Logo Title Text 1")

 ## CSS
-To make this work on reddit you need to add the css you need here a little example on how this one works.
-Or check out the full css [here]().
+To make this work on reddit you need to add the css here a little example on how this one works.

 ```CSS
 /* PRICE TICKER CSS */